Fear shakes Mexico border city after violence leaves 18 dead

 While this city across the border from McAllen, Texas is used to cartel violence as a key trafficking point, the 14 victims in Saturday's attacks appeared to be what Tamaulipas Gov. Francisco García Cabeza de Vaca called “innocent citizens” rather than members of one gang killed by a rival.

-Local businessman Misael Chavarria Garza said many businesses closed early Saturday amid the gunfire and people were very scared as helicopters flew overhead.
+Local businessman Misael Chavarria Garza said many businesses closed early Saturday after the attacks and people were very scared as helicopters flew overhead.
 On Sunday, he said "the people were quiet as if nothing had happened, but with a feeling of anger because now crime has happened to innocent people.”

 “It’s not fair,” said taxi driver Rene Guevara, adding that among the dead were two of his fellow taxi drivers whom he defended and said were not involved in crime.

-The attacks began in several neighborhoods in eastern Reynosa, according to the Tamaulipas state agency that coordinates security forces, and sparked a deployment of the military, National Guard and state police across the city.
+The attacks took place in several neighborhoods in eastern Reynosa, according to the Tamaulipas state agency that coordinates security forces, and sparked a deployment of the military, National Guard and state police across the city.
 Images posted on social media showed bodies in the streets.

 Authorities say they are investigating the attacks and haven't provided a motive.

 But the area’s criminal activity has long been dominated by the Gulf Cartel and there have been fractures within that group.
-Authorities say there has been an internal struggle within the group since 2017 to control key territories for drug and human trafficking.
-One cell from a nearby town could have entered Reynosa to carry out the attacks.
+Experts say there has been an internal struggle within the group since 2017 to control key territories for drug and human trafficking.
+Apparently, one cell from a nearby town may have entered Reynosa to carry out the attacks.

 Olga Ruiz, whose 19-year-old brother Fernando Ruiz was killed by the gunmen, said her sibling was working as a plumber and bricklayer in a company owned by his stepfather to pay for his studies.